dturanski/spring-cloud-dataflow-examples/python-local-cf/README.md

 ```

-# Modifications for running on Pcfdev

-## Instructions for running on pcfdev
+# Instructions for running the demo on pcfdev

+Start pcfdev and create a `rabbit` service if necessary.

-NOTE: You will likely see disk full errors attempting to deploy to pcfdev.
+NOTE: You will likely see disk full errors attempting to push `time-transformer` to pcfdev.
 The jar file is ~ 71 MB with jython-standalone embedded.
-This demo does not require Jython
-wrappers so you can build apps/python-local-processor-rabbit without Jython:
+This demo does not require Jython wrappers so you can build apps/python-local-processor-rabbit without Jython:

 Use https://github.com/dturanski/spring-cloud-stream-binaries/blob/master/binaries/python-local-processor-rabbit-no-jython-1.2.1.BUILD-SNAPSHOT.jar?raw=true